Lonesome mountain Gross Bessillon

 The ridge path leads down to the road

 We are here above the Gorge de Cinq Heures (Five O'clock Gorge), which we crossed below and was much less impressive there.
-In the rock face you can see established climbing routes, paths that lead down serve mainly as access to these climbing possibilities.
+In the rock cliff you can see established climbing routes, paths that lead down serve mainly as access to these climbing possibilities.
 The path through the valley is extremely overgrown.

 To the east of the valley you have a better view of the gorge from a rock.